 Note 2: TI benchmarks were done using C66 DSP core

-Xilinx high-level design tools like Vivado System Generator for DSP and Vivado High Level Synthesis provide a level of abstraction that empower system architects and domain experts to rapidly evaluate new algorithms and focus on developing the differentiating parts of their design.
-The complete Xilinx DSP solution is a combination of these design tools, IP, reference designs, methodologies and boards that work together to get to a working production design in the shortest time possible.
+AMD high-level design tools like Vivado System Generator for DSP and Vivado High Level Synthesis provide a level of abstraction that empower system architects and domain experts to rapidly evaluate new algorithms and focus on developing the differentiating parts of their design.
+The complete AMD DSP solution is a combination of these design tools, IP, reference designs, methodologies and boards that work together to get to a working production design in the shortest time possible.

 The Vivado System Generator for DSP is a Model-Based design tool that leverages the MATLAB and Simulink environment to define, test and implement production quality DSP algorithms in programmable logic in a fraction of traditional RTL development times.